muhamaddarulhadi/LINK/README.md

 ### How to create project

-1. Type this command on Terminal
+1. Type this command on Terminal to create a project with authentication

     ```console
     dotnet new webapp -o TestRazor -au individual
     ```

+2. To trust the code before run the project

+    ```console
+    dotnet dev-certs https --trust
+    ```

-2. To run code
+3. To run code

     ```console
     code -r TestRazor
     ```